Skip to main content

 Executive protection: A unified approach

-Effective executive security depends on a comprehensive approach that covers both the physical and digital realms.
 Babel Street can help.
-The AI-powered Babel Street Insights OSINT platform rapidly and persistently searches petabytes of PAI and CAI published in more than 200 languages.
+The mission-focused AI-powered Babel Street Risk Intelligence Platform rapidly and persistently searches petabytes of PAI and CAI published in more than 200 languages.
 This data originates from billions of top-level domains; the deep and dark web; and other sources.
 Among these sources are social media platforms, real-time interactions generated on millions of message boards, and online comments.
-The platform performs ongoing searches, and issues alerts according to user-determined thresholds.

 The process works like this

 Security teams can also use Babel Street to monitor geopolitical and geographical situations worldwide, further heightening security for their protectees.
 Searches for kidnapping trends will quickly enable analysts to learn that Nigeria has a kidnapping crisis, spurred by poverty, political unrest, and religious extremism.
 Understanding this, security teams may discourage an executive from attending a conference in that country.
 Searches can also unveil political instabilities, natural disasters, and areas prone to riots or demonstrations.
-They can even uncover social media posts and online discussions in which someone threatens a VIP or company — potentially stopping an attack before it starts.

 Similar capabilities help security teams spot and stop digital threats.
-Our search tools can scour the Internet — including the dark web — for signs of stolen credentials or mentions of the executive’s company.
+Our search tools can scour the internet — including the dark web — for signs of stolen credentials or mentions of the executive’s company.
 These mentions are possible signs of an emerging BEC attack, reputation attack, or man-in-the middle attack.
 Babel Street can monitor social media for signs of potential social engineering attacks, such as information gathering on key personnel.
-Our technology can monitor chatrooms and other forums for discussion of the company, which may signal potential threat activity.
+Our platform can monitor chatrooms and other forums for discussion of the company, which may signal potential threat activity.

 End Notes